honeymustard/realty-api/README.md

 })
 .then(response => response.json())
 .then(response => {
-  // do something with response..
+  // do something with the response..
 });
 ```